Benjamin-V-Chan/ONET-Data-Analysis/README.md

 The goal is not merely to produce charts.
 The goal is to transform structured occupation records into recommendation-ready intelligence.
 That includes understanding feature coverage, inspecting occupational similarity, engineering text-driven representations, validating schema consistency, generating occupation groupings, and surfacing patterns that can support downstream retrieval, ranking, and explainable AI workflows.

+This public version of the repository contains the base architecture for the officially contracted project.
+This is not the full project as the full contents are privately contracted out.

 ---

 ## Why This Repository Exists